dentarg/auth0-blog/_posts/2017-03-30-java-platform-and-java-community-process-overview.markdown

 auth0.issuer=https://bkrebs.auth0.com/
 ```

 Making these small changes would give us a high level of security alongside with a very extensible authentication solution.
 With Auth0, we could easily integrate our authentication mechanism with different [social identity providers](https://auth0.com/docs/identityproviders#social)—like Facebook, Google, Twitter, GitHub, etc—and also with [enterprise solutions like Active Directory and SAML](https://auth0.com/docs/identityproviders#enterprise).
-Besides that, [adding Multifactor Authentication to the application would become a piece of cake](https://auth0.com/docs/multifactor-authentication).
+Besides that, [adding Multifactor Authentication to the application would become a piece of cake](https://auth0.com/multifactor-authentication).

 Want more?
 Take a look at [Auth0's solutions](https://auth0.com/docs) and at an article that thoroughly describes how to secure a [Spring Application with JWTs](https://auth0.com/blog/securing-spring-boot-with-jwts/).

+> [Auth0 offers a generous **free tier**](https://auth0.com/pricing) to get started with modern authentication.